 Image credit: Healthserve

-One of them is Healthserve that provides assistance through healthcare services and social services, with people like housewives and lawyers stepping up to volunteer.
+One of them is Healthserve that provides assistance through healthcare and social services, with people like housewives and lawyers stepping up to volunteer.
 Activities you can get involved in include volunteering as a dental assistant, a physiotherapy assistant or a nurse.

 Image credit: Healthserve

-Find out more information about Healthserve.
+Find out more information on Healthserve.

 Image credit: AWWA

-“Sometimes when they donate ice-cream or snacks for our clients, they also get some for us (the staff) to thank us for working so hard to help these people”, Wen Min, an executive at AWWA shared, when asked about some of the small gestures people did throughout the Circuit Breaker to keep their spirits high.
+“Sometimes when they donate ice-cream or snacks for our clients, they also get some for us (the staff) to thank us for working so hard to help these people”, Wen Min, an executive at AWWA shared, when asked about some of the small gestures people did throughout 202’s Circuit Breaker to keep their spirits high.

 Aside from Health and Senior Care Services, AWWA also serves vulnerable families as well as children and youths with additional needs.

-Find out more information about AWWA.
+Find out more information on AWWA.